How do I file a charge?

 The Ohio Civil Rights Commission has five Commissioners appointed by the Governor with the advice and consent of the Senate.
 Commissioners are appointed to five-year, staggered terms.
 By law no more than three Commissioners can be of the same political party.
 The Governor designates one of the Commissioners to serve as Chairperson.
 The five-member Commission meets regularly to discuss civil rights policy and rule on recommendations from the OCRC’s five regional offices regarding charges and investigations of discrimination.

-Commissioner William Patmon III was appointed to the Commission by Governor John Kasich in August 2012 to a term that will expire in 2017.
+Commissioner Patmon was appointed to the Commission by Governor John Kasich in August 2012 and reappointed in 2017 to a term that will expire in 2022.

 Commissioner Patmon is the founder and CEO of The Patmon Law Firm located in Columbus and Cleveland, Ohio.
 His legal experience ranges from corporate takeover and energy litigation to business matters.
 He is a graduate of Leadership Columbus, recipient of Business First Newspaper's 40 Under Forty award and a former board member of Neighborhood House, Inc. and SAVE, an anti-violence program in Ohio.